sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 {{< /code >}}

 {{% notice note %}}
-**NOTE**: If you do not specify a separate certificate and key for the web UI with `dashboard-cert-file` and `dashboard-key-file`, Sensu uses the certificate and key specified for the `cert-file` and `key-file` parameters for the web UI.
+**NOTE**: If you do not specify a separate certificate and key for the web UI with `dashboard-cert-file` and `dashboard-key-file`, Sensu uses the certificate and key specified for the `cert-file` and `key-file` configuration options for the web UI.
-The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#web-ui-configuration) includes more information about the `dashboard-cert-file` and `dashboard-key-file` web UI configuration parameters.
+The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#web-ui-configuration) includes more information about the `dashboard-cert-file` and `dashboard-key-file` web UI configuration options.
 {{% /notice %}}

 ## Secure Sensu agent-to-server communication